nmbrodnax/gender_proj/README.md

 #### Loading Data

 The input file *personnel.csv* includes the names, titles, and organization identifiers for each individual, as well as the source of the information.
-The input file *orgs.csv* includes an organization identifier as well as each organization's name, IRS identifier, location, and financials.
-Neither source nor input files are included in the repository.
+The input file *orgs.csv* includes an organization identifier as well as each organization's name, IRS identifier, location, and financials.  **Neither source nor input files are included in the repository**.

 #### Formatting Names